 The Pure Storage FlashBlade is a custom designed NAS and object storage system that scales by adding additional blades, that contain both processing function and NAND flash storage modules, and clustering of FlashBlade chassis.
-As a NAS and object storage system, FlashBlade target high performance unstrucutured data usage with a system designed to exploit flash technology and a custom, scale-out architecture.
+As a NAS and object storage system, FlashBlade targets high performance unstructured data usage with a system designed to exploit flash technology and a custom, scale-out architecture.
 File-based applications with need for performance such as data analytics, especially in real-time, and high performance computing applications would benefit from the acceleration.
 Newly developed applications that use object storage may have performance requirements that would need FlashBlade.

 The internal distributed filesystem and object storage are implemented using a database with key-values to serve as mapping tables to files.
 The key-value table is in DRAM with the resolution of location of files and objects retrieved from tables stored with data on NAND flash.
 Pure Storage refers to this as an underlying object storage implementation, which can be confused with object storage access.
 The database implementation for the filesystem and objects leads to the nearly infinite scaling claim.
 The expected service time is 200 microseconds for access in the all flash implementation.